12 Vertical Garden Ideas for Your Apartment Balcony

 4. Vertical Succulent Garden

-A vertical succulent garden is perfect for your apartment balcony.
 Succulents are low-maintenance plants that thrive in small spaces.
 You can create a living wall of these hardy plants using a wooden frame or repurposed items.

-Get creative with your design!
 Try arranging the plants in patterns or using different colors and textures.
 You can even make a cactus-shaped cutout for a fun, artistic touch.

-5. Leather Pocket Garden
+5. Pocket Garden

-7. Gutter Garden
+Gutter Garden

 A gutter garden is a clever way to grow plants on your balcony.
 You can mount old rain gutters on your balcony railing or wall to create rows of planters.